Excelsior-Technologies-Community/floating_action_button/README.md

 floating_action_button is a customizable, auto-positioning expandable Floating Action Button (Speed Dial FAB) for Flutter.

-It allows you to create multiple action buttons (Camera, Gallery, Message, Add Note, etc.) from a single FAB with smooth animation and zero manual positioning.

- and it works automatically.
+It allows you to create multiple action buttons (Camera, Gallery, Message, Add Note, etc.) from a single FAB with smooth animation, zero manual positioning and it works automatically.

 -------------------------------